-Animal cruelty is not only abhorrent in its own right, but is often tied to other offenses, including violence against adults and children.
+Animal cruelty is not only abhorrent in its own right, but it is often a gateway crime to violence against adults and children.

 The 11 signs of animal abuse, neglect or cruelty